AustinRebello/LakeEffectSnowDatabase/README.md

 * Rails version: rails "7.0.5" #Gemfile
 * Python version: python 3.10.11

-**HOW I GOT THE PROJECT UP AND RUNNING ON A CLEAN WINDOWS MACHINE**
+**HOW I GOT THE PROJECT UP AND RUNNING ON A CLEAN WINDOWS MACHINE IN A DEVELOPMENT ENVIRONMENT**

 Install the Ruby programming language, at least version 3.2.2 or later. rubyinstaller.org/downloads